 3. Outdoor scavenger hunt (Hidden Secrets Journey)

-Continuing with the outdoor theme, a scavenger hunt is a fantastic way to get your team outside and exploring.
+Continuing with the outdoor theme, our corporate scavenger hunt is a fantastic way to get your team outside and exploring.
 Scavenger hunts add an extra layer of mental stimulation in the form of challenges and puzzles that teams need to accomplish.
 This makes it easier for teams to grow closer and bond.
-Invite Japan has a robust lineup of outdoor scavenger hunts in areas like Asakusa, Nihonbashi and Yokohama that are sure to make for an unforgettable fall team building experience.
+Invite Japan has a robust lineup of outdoor scavenger hunts in areas like Asakusa, Nihonbashi, and Yokohama that are sure to make for an unforgettable fall team building experience.